nagyist/abp/docs/en/Community-Articles/2025-01-24-Understanding-Transactions-in-ABP-Unit-Of-Work/POST.md

 }
 catch (Exception)
 {
-    // Exceptions may occur in UpdateAsync, SaveChangesAsync, UpdateAsync, or CompleteAsync.
-Even if some operations succeed, the transaction has not been truly committed to the database
+    // Exceptions can occur in UpdateAsync, SaveChangesAsync, UpdateAsync, or CompleteAsync
+    // Even if some operations succeed, the transaction remains uncommitted to the database
-    // In this scenario, since the CompleteAsync method was not successfully executed, the transaction will not be committed throw;
+    // Since CompleteAsync was not successfully executed, the transaction will not be committed throw;
 }
 ```

 #### In Non-Transactional Unit of Work

-In non-transactional unit of work, operations cannot be rolled back.
-Any changes saved using `autoSave: true` or `SaveChangesAsync()` are immediately persisted, and the `RollbackAsync` method will not take effect.
+In non-transactional units of work, operations are irreversible.
+Changes saved using `autoSave: true` or `SaveChangesAsync()` are persisted immediately, and the `RollbackAsync` method has no effect.

-### The `CompleteAsync` Method

-The `CompleteAsync` method is key to transaction success.
-The unit of work maintains `DbTransaction` object internally, and the `CompleteAsync` method calls `DbTransaction.CommitAsync` to commit the transaction.
-If `CompleteAsync` is not executed or not successfully executed, the transaction will not be committed.

-> `CompleteAsync` method can only be called once, You should not call it multiple times.

 ## Transaction Management Best Practices